benjamindraper1996/CI_PP1_MyRigs/README.md

 - Easy to read Headings to draw attention to the areas of interest to the customer.
 - Accessibility features.

+### User Stories

+#### First-time User
+1. As a first-time user, I want to know where the company is located.
+2. As a first-time user, I want to know the price range of their products.
+3. As a first-time user, I want to know more about what the company does.
+4. As a first-time user, I want to get an idea of what to expect from the look and ability of my computer.

 # MY RIGS